TGAC/COPO-documentation/updates/samples.rst

    The amended manifest or updated spreadsheet file **must** be uploaded to the same profile that was initially used to upload the manifest (before any modifications were done).

+   The update process follows the same steps as the initial upload process.
+The manifest will be validated, and the samples will be updated with the new values (once there are no errors).
+Please refer to the :ref:`samples-submission` section for guidelines on how to upload a manifest.

    An error will occur if you perform one of the following actions:

    * Upload the amended manifest to a different profile [#f3]_ (other than the one used to upload the manifest to